With some Citi credit cards, you’ll get 0% intro APR on balance transfers for up to 21 months.

 If you’re struggling to make a dent in your debt, then it might be time to explore some of the debt consolidation options available.
 A balance transfer with Citi could be your answer to clearing your debt for good.
 We explore some of the features, benefits and conditions you can expect if you conduct a balance transfer with Citi.

-Compare Citi credit cards with balance transfers
+Compare Citi credit cards

 What are the best Citi balance transfer offers?

 Citi® Double Cash Card

 - 0% intro APR on balance transfers for 18 months.